hot-glue-for-rails/hot-glue/README.md

 Within the square  braces, each search option is separated by a pipe (|) character.

-Within each option is a label and ruby scope, separated by a colon (:).
+Within each option is a label and either one ruby scope (for radios) or an OFF scope and ON scope (for checkboxes), separated by a colon (:).

-The label comes before the colon the ruby scope.
-The ruby scope should be specified here without a dot.
+The label comes before the first colon the ruby scope.
+For checkboxes, you will have two colons followed by an "off" and "on scope' label:off scope:on scope

+The ruby scope can be specified with or without a dot.

 Each ruby scope must be defined on your model.
-If there is no scope specified, we assume "all", but we still need to specify a label for "All", which is why in the example above "All" has no colon after it.
+If there is no scope specified (empty), we assume "all", but we still need to specify a label for "All", which is why in the example above "All" has no colon after it.

 #### Radio Example